 One of the most popular Indian desserts!
 Gulab jamun is a sweet dumpling soaked in a rose and cardamom flavored sugar syrup.
 This dessert is served during weddings, holidays and other celebrations.

 Unfortunately, you won’t be able to find gluten-free gulab jamun at any Indian restaurant.
 They are traditionally made with milk powder and flour.
-I’ve made my recipe both gluten-free and dairy-free – so if you have an allergy or just prefer to eat cleaner foods, you can now enjoy this amazing dessert once again!
+I’ve made my recipe both gluten-free and lactose-free – so if you have an allergy or just prefer to eat cleaner foods, you can now enjoy this amazing dessert once again!

 Gluten-free, Paleo & Allergy-Friendly Gulab Jamun: